Tramompaline/farm-fresh/README.md

 Background image across all pages from pexels.com

-Favicon from favicon generator website favicon.io
+Favicon from favicon generator website favicon.iogit